-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL The school works in partnership with all parents and carers.
-The parents/carers of all students attend parent/carer consultation evenings.
-Curriculum reports are sent home prior to every parent/ carer consultation meeting and at the end of each school year.
-Parents are invited to discuss these with class teachers if they wish.
+Whole school approaches The universal offer to all children and YP WHOLE CLASS Additional, targeted support and provision SMALL GROUPS Specialist, individualised support and provision INDIVIDUAL The school works in partnership with all parents and carers.
+The parents/carers of all students attend parent/carer evenings.
+Curriculum reports are sent home at the end of each school year and parent's invited to discuss with class teachers if they wish.
 Parents/carers know exactly who to contact if they have any concerns.
-The school website enables parents/carers to understand more about what their young person is learning.
+The school website enables parents/carers to understand more about that their young person is learning.
 Fortnightly newsletters on website and electronically sent.
 New parents have series of introductory meetings throughout the EYFS induction process.
 Parents/carers are invited to attend curriculum workshops and meetings within the school year.
-Pastoral meetings are offered during transition week in July as the children move into their new class.
+Pastoral meetings are offered early in the autumn term.
 Parent consultation evenings three times a year.
 Families might be invited to attend information sessions re: supporting their child at home e.g. parenting skills, literacy and numeracy skills, independent homework, or signposted to support groups.
 Our school website offers useful links to, for example, the Family Information Service in Cornwall.
 Parents/carers are supported in attending, and are actively involved in all TAC, Early Support meetings and reviews.
-Parents'/carers' views are an integral part of TAC, Early Support meetings and SEND reviews.
-Parents'/carers' views are an integral part of writing Educational Support plans and they are invited to discuss these with their class teacher termly.
+Parent/carers' views are an integral part of TAC, Early Support meetings and SEND reviews.
+Parent/carers' views are an integral part of writing Educational Support plans and they are invited to discuss these with their class teacher termly.
 All documentation is presented in a format that is accessible to individual parents/carers.
 Parents/carers are invited to join in with school trips when appropriate.
-Parents and carers are invited into school to support pupils with individual reading.
+Parent/carer readers are invited into school to support pupils with individual reading.